tautvydasversockas/CSharp_Beginners_Course/02-data-types-and-variables/README.md

 Rename `Click me` to `Add animal`, add button `Remove animal` and implemet the logic behind it. `Remove Animal` should decrement our animal count.

-Please make sure that methods (a code block that contains a series of statements), variables and files themselves are named properly and their names represent their purpose.
+Please make sure that methods (code blocks that contain series of statements), variables and files themselves are named properly and their names represent their purpose.

 Instead of `Current count:` display `Currently we have *animal number goes here* animals`